 Pupil Equity Fund

-PEF funding of £4600, this session, was used to emply a part time school assistant to support outdoor learning.
+PEF funding of £4600, this session, was used to employ a part time school assistant to support outdoor learning.
 Outdoor learning is crucial to achieving our school rationale and we know that there are a small number of children who do not get the opportunity to attend out of school groups, such as Brownies, Guides and Scouts, and for whom Outdoor Learning offers another avenue for skills development.

 Additionally, a small number of children not necessarily in our PEF cohort, have been identified as requiring some additional support due to a range of educational and social circumstances.
 Supports identified for these children are delivered daily by school assistants.
-These include daily-targeted intervention in 5-minute numeracy/literacy boxes, Catch Up Literacy activities and Readingwise.
+These include daily-targeted intervention in 5-minute numeracy/literacy boxes, Catch-Up Literacy activities and Readingwise (support programmes).
 Achievements in their progress is monitored by class teachers who further support learning within the wider classroom experiences.

 The National Context